UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 - Voltage
   - driver:CV
   - The current Zone Voltage.
 Note this is not updated on change, it must be Polled.
 By default this is polling is disabled, to enable set "Poll Voltages" on the Zone's Area.
 The values are only updated on Short Poll intervals, which can be set in the Node Server Configuration Page.
 It is also updated on a Zone query, so you can write ISY progrmas to force the query if you want faster updates, or just to update a single zone.
+- Temperature
+  - The temperature from the zone, only shown if the zone reports a temperature.
+Current versions of the ELK system report -60 if the zone doesn't support temperature.
+  - driver: CLITEMP
 - Triggered Alarm
   - driver:GV1
   - The zone has caused an alarm to be triggered.
 This comes directly from the ELK and only turns on if the zone triggers and alarm immediatly, if the zone has entry delay it will not set triggered when zone is violated, or when entry delay times out causing an alarm.